geolffrey/financier/README.md

 #### Portfolio.calculateWeights()
 Calculate and update `Stock.weight` for all securities in the portfolio.
-This function is called whenever a securities in the portfolio are altered.
+This function is called whenever securities in the portfolio are altered.

 #### _Float_ Portfolio.calculateCovariance(_Stock_ stockA, _Stock_ stockB)
-Calculate the coveriance between two stocks.
+Calculate the covariance between two stocks.
 If `stockA` and `stockB` are the same instance of `Stock` the function returns 1 by definition.

 While it is better to create a `Portfolio` to calculate covariance, this function can